mjhaller/bowling-service/README.md

 # Bowling Service

-Scoring as a Service for Bowling Alleys
+Scoring as a Service for Bowling Alleys  (SaaSBA)